 The Development Project shall provide local shuttle service.
 The local shuttles will primarily provide service between the project site and regional transit hubs, commercial centers, and/or residential areas.
 Local shuttle service shall be provided free of charge to residents, tenants (employees), and guests.
 Shuttle stop locations shall be posted with shuttle schedules (or frequency and hours).
-The property owner must also include documentation that the shuttle service plan has been sent to Carli Payne (carli.payne@sfmta.com) for SFMTA review.
+The property owner must also include documentation that the shuttle service plan has been sent to the appropriate staff at SFMTA for review.